 - Family history.
 If either of the parents or their other children have had clubfoot, the baby is more likely to have it as well.

 - Congenital conditions.
-In some cases, clubfoot can be associated with other abnormalities of the skeleton that are present at birth (congenital), such as spina bifida, a serious birth defect that occurs when the tissue surrounding the developing spinal cord of a fetus doesn't close properly.
+In some cases, clubfoot can be associated with other abnormalities of the skeleton that are present at birth (congenital), such as spina bifida, a birth defect that occurs when the spine and spinal cord don't develop or close properly.

 - Not enough amniotic fluid during pregnancy.
 Too little of the fluid that surrounds the baby in the womb may increase the risk of clubfoot.